Pop-up Cyber Security

 - Puzzles: questions to be solved by the participants.
 They often consist of a combination of game elements and focus on one or more learning objectives defined by you

 - Game case: a case with countdown timer that mimics a bomb.
-This creates tension and a sense of urgency during games
+This provides tension and a sense of urgency during games

-- software programs: these are used to operate puzzles, doors and locks, and provide information
+- software programs: these are used to control puzzles, doors and locks and provide information

 - hardware and devices such as countdown displays, warning lights, wind, motion and sound effects